 Please note: If your video is not completely finished, please do not send us the video in H.264 as the compression makes the video difficult to edit and still ensure the high quality of your product.

 YouTube Live is a live video streaming option provided by Google’s YouTube video platform.
 YouTube Live allows Yale to broadcast content in real time to our YouTube.com channel and archives the footage on YouTube’s servers for on demand viewing.
-Yale Broadcast offers this option as a service to any group that hires the YBMC to come and video tape their event / lecture and who is having the event take place in a hall or room with Ethernet access.
-Click here for more information.
+Yale Broadcast offers this option with some restrictions to any group that hires Yale Broadcast to record their event / lecture and who is having the event take place in a hall or room with Ethernet access.
+Contact Rick Leone at firstname.lastname@example.org for details and requirements.

 Add your video to a Collection in the iTunes U library.
 Yale utilizes iTunes U to manage and distribute educational audio and video content and PDF files for anyone with the iTunes app, which comes installed standard on every Apple mobile device.
 Uploading your media to iTunes U in addition to YouTube would bring your content to millions of people with this app already installed on their devices.
 Click here to learn more about Yale on iTunes U.